 There’s something timeless about love notes.
 I find that there’s never a wrong time for a little love note.
 My partner and I work opposite shifts.
 He works days and I work nights, so I like to leave him a little note for when he gets home sometimes.
 We keep them all in our memory box.
 It’s quite funny when you go through them.
 Some are really cute and sweet, others are literally like “Can you feed the dog when you get in, and just a heads up – there’s no loo roll.
 I love you!”
 The glamorous reality of living together.

 I’ll never forget our first Valentine’s Day we spent together.
-My partner is a huge Star Wars fan, and for our first Valentine’s Day I thought it’d be a great idea to get him a 4ft Stormtrooper.
+My partner is a huge Star Wars fan, and for our first Valentine’s Day, I thought it’d be a great idea to get him a 4ft Stormtrooper.
 Nothing says “I love you” better than a Stormtrooper, right?
-So I wake up in the middle of the night and creep round the house, dug the Stormtrooper out of the hiding place he had been hiding for a week and try really hard not to set off his voice activator which would sure wake my partner up.
-Luckily it worked out well, and in the morning, when he opened his eyes, he saw a 4ft Stormtrooper at the bottom of the bed with red heart shaped balloons tied around his gun.
+So I wake up in the middle of the night and creep around the house, dug the Stormtrooper out of the hiding place he had been hiding for a week, and try really hard not to set off his voice activator which would sure wake my partner up.
+Luckily it worked out well, and in the morning, when he opened his eyes, he saw a 4ft Stormtrooper at the bottom of the bed with red heart-shaped balloons tied around his gun.

 When you really get to know someone, you’ll be able to identify the things they’ll appreciate, and what makes them happy.
 You can say “I love you” in a million ways.
 So go ahead – say it with stormtroopers!

 5. Make something creative